Coronavirus may be detectable before symptoms start, report suggests

 Tests can detect the new coronavirus in people before they show symptoms, though it's still unclear whether a person can spread it to others at this point, while they are asymptomatic, a study published Tuesday says.

-The new report in the New England Journal of Medicine looked at 126 people from Germany who were quarantined after being evacuated from Hubei province, the epicenter of the coronavirus outbreak in China.
+The new report in the New England Journal of Medicine looked at 126 people from Germany who were quarantined after being evacuated from Hubei province, the center of the coronavirus outbreak in China.

 Just two of those people tested positive for the virus; neither had shown symptoms.